FTC2050/data-standard/README.md

     "latitude": '0.43',
     "longitude": '52.12',
     "elevation": '324.3' // or altitude
-    "current_job" = "" //uuid of job that is current
+    "current_job" = "001" //uuid of job that is current
-    "job_count" = "" //sequence number of current job
+    "job_count" = "1" //sequence number of current job
 }
 ```
 considerations:
 - not every GPS device will capture altitude, so might need to be classed as optional
 - standard units for elevation/altitude - looks like a [complex discussion](https://gis.stackexchange.com/questions/75572/how-is-elevation-and-altitude-measured)
+- may want job_count

 ### trip